frankvegadelgado/finlay/README.md

                         an integer specifying the number of tests to run -s SPARSITY, --sparsity SPARSITY
-                        sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse) -a, --all             identify all triangles, represented by pairs of vertices -b, --bruteForce      enable comparison with a brute-force approach using matrix multiplication -w, --write           write the generated random matrix to a file in the current directory -l, --log             enable file logging
+                        sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse) -b, --bruteForce      enable comparison with a brute-force approach using matrix multiplication -w, --write           write the generated random matrix to a file in the current directory -v, --verbose         anable verbose output
+  -l, --log             enable file logging
   --version             show program's version number and exit
 ```

 **This tool is designed to benchmark algorithms for sparse matrix operations.**

 It generates random square matrices with configurable dimensions (`-d`), sparsity levels (`-s`), and number of tests (`-n`).
 While a comparison with a brute-force matrix multiplication approach is available, it's recommended to avoid this for large datasets due to performance limitations.
-Additionally, the generated matrix can be written to the current directory (`-w`), and file logging can be enabled (`-l`) to record the test results.
+Additionally, the generated matrix can be written to the current directory (`-w`), and verbose output or file logging can be enabled with the (`-v`) or (`-l`) flag, respectively, to record test results.

 # Code